Paley-Wiener theorems for a p-adic spherical variety

 \section{Abstract}

-Let $\mathcal S(X)$ be the Schwartz space of compactly supported smooth functions on the $p$-adic points of a spherical variety $X$, and let $\mathscr C(X)$ be the topological space of Harish-Chandra Schwartz functions.
-Under assumptions on the spherical variety, which are satisfied at least when it is symmetric, we prove Paley-Wiener theorems for the two spaces, characterizing them in terms of their spectral transforms.
-As a corollary, we get a relative analog of the (smooth or tempered) Bernstein center -- rings of multipliers for $\mathcal S(X)$ and $\mathscr C(X)$.
-When $X=$ a reductive group, our theorem for $\mathscr C(X)$ specializes to the well-known theorem of Harish-Chandra, and our theorem for $\mathcal S(X)$ corresponds to a first step -- enough to recover the structure of the Bernstein center -- towards the well-known theorem of Bernstein and Heiermann.
+Let $\mathcal S(X)$ be the Schwartz space of compactly supported smooth functions on the $p$-adic points of a spherical variety $X$, and let $\mathscr C(X)$ be the space of Harish-Chandra Schwartz functions.
+Under assumptions on the spherical variety, which are satisfied when it is symmetric, we prove Paley--Wiener theorems for the two spaces, characterizing them in terms of their spectral transforms.
+As a corollary, we get relative analogs of the smooth and tempered Bernstein centers --- rings of multipliers for $\mathcal S(X)$ and $\mathscr C(X)$.
+When $X=$ a reductive group, our theorem for $\mathscr C(X)$ specializes to the well-known theorem of Harish-Chandra, and our theorem for $\mathcal S(X)$ corresponds to a first step --- enough to recover the structure of the Bernstein center --- towards the well-known theorems of Bernstein \cite{BePadic} and Heiermann \cite{Heiermann}.